JasonCasillas/Applicationifier/README.md

 ## Setup:
  * Just set urlToSendTheApplicationTo to the URL you want to send the application to
- * The run it on an iPad, fill everything out, and submit
+ * Then run it on an iPad, fill everything out, and submit